Judith Newman: Journalism career

 Since the 1980s, Newman has written for magazines, newspapers and periodicals.
 Her articles include: "At Your Disposal – The Funeral Industry Prepares for Boom Times" (Harper's, 1997), "I Have Seen Cancers Disappear" (Discover, 2001), "Chasing Britney" (Allure, 2007), "How the Kardashians Made $65 Million Last Year" (The Hollywood Reporter, 2011) and "Making Waves with No Apology" (The New York Times, 2011).

 Newman has been described as "one of the most successful freelance journalists today".
 Her article "I Have Seen Cancers Disappear" was selected for inclusion in The Best American Science and Nature Writing.
 On the other hand, Newman's writing has found critics: a review in Jezebel of her article "Chasing Britney" commented that she squandered "an opportunity to question the common wisdom that it is Britney [Spears] who is insane, not those around her."

 Newman has written a regular column for Ladies Home Journal ("My Life as a Mom") and has written sex columns for Mademoiselle and American Health.
 She wrote a relationship column for the defunct teen girls' magazine YM, and an etiquette column ("Manner Up") for Parade.
 Newman contributes book reviews to People and The New York Times Book Review.
 Times Book Review editor Pamela Paul said, "Judith Newman could review a potato peel and it would be wry, insightful, and entertaining."

 Newman's approach to narrative and criticism has occasionally irritated some of the prominent people about whom she writes.
 In response to a Vanity Fair story about the downfall of Rosie O'Donnell's Rosie magazine, O'Donnell, from the witness stand during a trial, stated that Newman was like "the nebbishy Jewish girl who worked for the audiovisual club in high school."
-Publisher Judith Regan criticized Newman following the publication of Newman's 2005 story, "The Devil and Miss Regan," in Vanity Fair.
-The Daily Telegraph wrote that "Regan would happily knock the teeth out of Judith Newman."
+Publisher Judith Regan criticized Newman following the publication of Newman's 2005 Vanity Fair story "The Devil and Miss Regan".
+The Daily Telegraph wrote: "Regan would happily knock the teeth out of Judith Newman."

 In January 2014, Newman's essay "Wikipedia, What Does Judith Newman Have to Do to Get a Page?" appeared in The New York Times.
 In the essay, Newman questioned Wikipedia's editorial policies, including its criteria for selecting and deleting articles, and requested that Wikipedia editors help with creating an article about her.
 That same day, a Wikipedia article was written on Newman, who chronicled her "Wiki-Validation" in a second New York Times column a week later: "Wikipedia may be a haven for cranks and pedants, but it is also amazing," Newman wrote.
 "Why some guy named SSSilvers [sic], who describes his interests as 'light opera, musical theater and global warming,' would take hours out of his day to noodle with a stranger's page is mysterious, and yet touching."